djeada/Linux-Notes/notes/networking.md

 ### Importance of a Default Gateway

-1. **Connectivity Outside Local Network**: Enables devices within a local network to communicate with devices on external networks, including the wider internet.
+1. Enables devices within a local network to communicate with devices on external networks, including the wider internet.
-2. **Data Packet Direction**: When a device needs to communicate with another that isn't within its local network, it sends the data packet to the default gateway.
+2. When a device needs to communicate with another that isn't within its local network, it sends the data packet to the default gateway.
 The gateway then determines where to forward that packet to reach its final destination.
-3. **Fallback Route**: If the network doesn't have a predetermined route for a packet, it will send it to the default gateway.
+3. If the network doesn't have a predetermined route for a packet, it will send it to the default gateway.

 ### How to Display the Default Gateway